iDigitalFlame/ThunderStorm/docs/Quickstart.md

 > variables.

-Let's give that profile the name `test1`, so enter the following (Make sure you're at least in the same directory "profile.bin" is in):
+Let's give that profile the name `test1`, so enter the following (Make sure you're at least in the same directory `profile.bin` is in):

 ```text
 import test1 profile.bin